 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for the issuer, for which they received or will receive customary fees and expenses, including acting as underwriters for our securities offerings.
 The underwriters and their respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
-Certain of the net proceeds from the sale of our common stock, not including underwriting compensation, will be paid to affiliates of Wells Fargo Securities, LLC and SMBC Nikko Capital Markets Limited in connection with the repayment of debt owed under the Wells Fargo facility and Sumitomo facility, respectively.
-As a result, Wells Fargo Securities, LLC, SMBC Nikko Capital Markets Limited and/or their affiliates may receive more than 5% of the net proceeds of this offering, not including underwriting compensation.
-Also, affiliates of UBS Securities, LLC, Deutsche Bank Securities Inc. and RBC Capital Markets, LLC are lenders under the syndicated ING facility and may receive payments from the Company in connection therewith.
-In addition, an affiliate of Deutsche Bank Securities Inc. serves as Trustee under the Indenture and may receive payments from the Company in connection therewith.
+Affiliates of UBS Securities, LLC, RBC Capital Markets, LLC and Deutsche Bank Securities Inc. are lenders under the syndicated ING facility and may receive payments from the Company in connection therewith.
+In addition, an affiliate of Deutsche Bank Securities Inc. serves as trustee under the indentures governing the Notes and our Convertible Notes and may receive payments from the Company in connection therewith.